Melaniemlg/Site_mel/content/portfolio/ut/ae-coeur.md

 **Keywords**: RUN-AWAY | ADOPTION | RESILIENCE | FORGIVENESS | FAMILY SECRET

+***A touching story about the questions adopted children have about their origins.***

 Milo has run-away.
 He left behind a truth he does not want to admit: he was adopted.
 In his heart, the storm is raging.
 A question keeps coming and going and tap his mind:
 "Did they love me, those parents who abandoned me?".
 In his flight forward, an unexpected encounter will help him understand the meaning of his own existence...